 Apples are an amazing fruit, with about 4 grams of fiber for a medium-sized apple.
 That will keep things moving for you.

 They are also very low in calories and have a low-glycemic index, which prevents your sugar from spiking while enjoying this sweet treat.

 Apples have vitamin C, calcium, and can even help with liver detoxification.

 I mean, have you tried apples and natural peanut butter for a snack?
 If you haven't, it's delicious.

 Leptin is a hormone that plays a significant role in weight loss and appetite control.
 And, if your body experiences leptin resistance, your brain won't send the proper messages to control your metabolism.
 Not suitable for weight loss.

 Eating tomatoes can help reverse leptin resistance, along with reducing water retention and inflammation.

-They are also a great source of vitamin C, potassium, folate, and vitamin K, lycopene, and beta carotene.
+They are also a great source of vitamin C, potassium, folate, vitamin K, lycopene, and beta-carotene.